antonrd/hit-static-site/content/algorithms/practice-ideas/blitz-rounds.md

 To get you started, we've assembled for you two blitz rounds with five TopCoder problems each.
 You can use the Arena for submitting your solutions as you did for previous sections.

-In addition to that there are two more optional blitz rounds with problems from the book [“Cracking the Coding Interview: Fifth Edition”](http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X/ref=sr_sp-atf_title_1_1?ie=UTF8&qid=1387640913&sr=8-1&keywords=cracking+the+coding+interview).
-For them you can use a printed copy of the [Canvas](/the-algorithm-design-canvas.pdf), a sheet of paper or a whiteboard.
+In addition to that there are two more optional blitz rounds with problems from the book <a href="http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X/ref=sr_sp-atf_title_1_1?ie=UTF8&qid=1387640913&sr=8-1&keywords=cracking+the+coding+interview" target="_blank" rel="noopened nofollow">“Cracking the Coding Interview: Fifth Edition”</a>.
+For them you can use a printed copy of the [Canvas](/files/the-algorithm-design-canvas.pdf), a sheet of paper or a whiteboard.
 Again give yourself no more than 30 minutes per question.

 <h4>TopCoder Blitz Round 1</h4>
 <ul>